-Politically encouragement of the ICT in the frame of LiLL
+Is the use of ICT politically encouraged in the frame of LiLL?

 Of course, for some time ICT was even the most important area in this field.
 There has been a wide discussion on the need to reach out to older people in this field, nevertheless no national strategy has been set up so far but numerous civic society attempts have been existence.